About Carrier Heating & Cooling

-- Smart technology: The Côr thermostat works with most home comfort system brands and allows homeowners to control their thermostat from anywhere via any Internet-enabled mobile device.
+Smart technology: The Côr thermostat works with most home comfort system brands and allows homeowners to control their thermostat from anywhere via any Internet-enabled mobile device.
 Professional installation makes it easy to get started using your new smart thermostat immediately.

-- Rebates and financing: Carrier regularly offers rebates and special financing offers on some or all of their products.
+Rebates and financing: Carrier regularly offers rebates and special financing offers on some or all of their products.
 Make sure to check the website before you finalize your purchase to see if you qualify.

-- Troubleshooting resources: Carrier’s website has a thorough resource section for common issues that can arise with air conditioners.
+Troubleshooting resources: Carrier’s website has a thorough resource section for common issues that can arise with air conditioners.
 Check here first before spending time with a Carrier in-home expert.
 Any issues that cannot be solved with troubleshooting can be handled with a service visit from a Carrier in-home expert.

-- Energy audits: Carrier energy experts know everything there is to know about heating and cooling.
+Energy audits: Carrier energy experts know everything there is to know about heating and cooling.
 They can perform an audit on your home to help you and your family be more comfortable and save money on energy costs.

-Carrier Heating & Cooling Company Profile
+Carrier Heating & Cooling Company Information

 - Company Name: